Assessing the Writing-Intensive (WI) Requirement

 2007/2008 Report on Review of Writing-Intensive Syllabi

-In Spring 2008, the Committee conducted its third review of syllabi from designated WI courses taught in Fall 2007 and Spring 2008, collecting WI syllabi from majors in all of the colleges and also in the Institute for Conflict Resolution.
+In Spring 2008, the Committee conducted its fourth review of syllabi from designated WI courses taught in Fall 2007 and Spring 2008, collecting WI syllabi from majors in all of the colleges and also in the Institute for Conflict Resolution.
 Of the 65 syllabi collected, approximately 81% met the guidelines for WI courses as outlined by the Faculty Senate, which mandated in 1993 that all students must take one upper-level WI course in their major.

 This percentage is higher than the 70% compliance rate from the WI syllabi review conducted in 1999-2000 and the 71% compliance rate from the 2003-2004 review.
 As in past years, the WAC director contacted faculty whose syllabi did not meet the WI requirements and asked for revision and resubmission.
 In a few cases, WI syllabi submitted by departments did not match with the WI course designated in the catalog; these departments were also contacted about the discrepancy.
 Finally, in three cases, WI courses had not been designated for new majors.
 Directors/coordinators for these majors were contacted and have submitted WI courses for committee review.
 The Committee was satisfied that all of these listed concerns have now been addressed.